 Curbing Dry Skin With Foods

 As cold is approaching, many of us will find ourselves with dry, flaky skin.
-You can lather on all the expensive creams and lotions you want, but not much change as you need to moisture internall.
+You can lather on all the expensive creams and lotions you want, but not much change as you need to moisture internally.

 Relieving dry skin from the inside out may not be the first thing we think about when planning our meals, but just like the rest of our bodies, our skin needs certain nutrients to help heal and repair itself and keep itself in optimal condition.
 Healthy foods can not only keep you hydrated, but they can work on a cellular level to keep your skin smooth and supple.

-“You are what you eat,” says skincare expert Dr. Arleen Lamba over email.
+“You are what you eat,” says skincare expert Dr Arleen Lamba over email.
 “If you eat foods high in salt content or preservatives, you will notice not only that your skin is puffy, but that it also is dry.
-Some good ingredients to look for are omega-3 fatty acids, silica rich foods, and of course foods that are antioxidant rich.”
+Some good ingredients to look for are omega-3 fatty acids, silica-rich foods, and of course foods that are antioxidant-rich.”

 Next time you’re skin is feeling a little less than ideal, try eating the following foods that will help nourish your skin and keep it healthy and moisturized.

 Fatty fish such as salmon, herring, tuna, and trout contain high amounts of omega-3 fatty acids, which help retain moisture and strengthen your skin’s barrier.
-Symptoms of omega-3 deficiencies include dry skin, so load up on fish and other omega-3-rich foods such as flax seed to keep your skin hydrated.
+Symptoms of omega-3 deficiencies include dry skin, so load up on fish and other omega-3-rich foods such as flaxseed to keep your skin hydrated.

-Nuts are rich in vitamin E, which has long been touted as a skincare savior.
+Nuts are rich in vitamin E, which has long been touted as a skincare saviour.
 Vitamin E protects the skin from oxidative cell damage, and like omega-3 fatty acids, protects the skin barrier from external damage such as UV rays.

 Easily available in Tricity